KnownStormChaser/master-weather-model-list/models/nwp_models/regional/slovenia/aladin-slovenia.md

 ## What it provides
 Deterministic forecasts of:
-- precipitation (3-hourly accumulated rain + snow)
+- total precipitation — a single **Total Precipitation** field (WMO param 61), accumulated from run start (+0 → step), output hourly.
+Not split into rain/snow.
 - total cloud cover
 - surface and mean sea-level pressure
-- near-surface temperature, humidity, and wind (2 m / 10 m)
+- near-surface temperature, relative humidity, and wind (2 m / 10 m)
-- temperature, humidity, and wind at standard pressure levels
-  (925 hPa, 850 hPa, 700 hPa, 500 hPa)
+- **geopotential**, temperature, relative humidity, and wind at standard pressure levels (925 hPa, 850 hPa, 700 hPa, 500 hPa)

 Operationally also serves as the meteorological driver for ARSO's downstream **CAM-X** (air quality) and **NEMO** (ocean) modeling systems.